 District law and regulations require all schools in the District of Columbia, including private and parochial schools, to verify student compliance with the immunization requirements as part of enrollment and attendance.
 If a student is not compliant, the school must immediately notify the parent, guardian, or adult student in writing of the missing immunization(s).
-If the student does not come into compliance within a 20-school day period, the school must remove the student from in-person attendance until the immunization certification is secured by the school.
+If the student does not come into compliance within a 20-school day period, the school must remove the student from in-person attendance and activities until the immunization certification is secured by the school.

 Beginning in the 2020-21 school year, all public and public charter schools are required to implement the immunization policy for in-person attendance.
 OSSE has developed and revised the following resources to support schools with implementing the immunization attendance policy:

 - One-Pager: Six Steps to a Fully Immunized School

 - Best Practices for School Leaders

 - Sample Notification Letters and Packet for Non-Compliant Students

 In the 2020-21 school year, schools are still required to identify and notify non-compliant families of their missing immunizations, regardless of whether the student is receiving full-time distance learning, in-person instruction, or a hybrid learning model.
 After the 20-school day period has passed, schools may choose to offer full-time distance learning to the student, but may not allow the student to return for in-person school or activities until the immunization requirements have been met.
 Please refer to the Immunization Policy for In-Person Attendance for full details.

 Immunizations and regular visits to the physician help protect a student’s health and readiness to learn.
 Schools are required to verify every student’s immunization compliance as part of enrollment and attendance.
 All students must be up to date on their immunizations or risk being removed from in-person attendance and activities beginning in the 2020-21 school year.
 The following documents offer more information and resources for families: